daniel-centore/ParlerScraper/README.md

 * `integration` (boolean: `0` or `1`)\
 This seems to be identical to Badge 2
 * `interactions` (e.g. `6247`)\
-This is a bitfield of permitted interactions.
+This used to be a bitfield of permitted interactions.
+It seems to always be 0 after the February 2021 relaunch.
+The following is preserved for historical reasons.
 These are the names of the fields for each bit within the Android app (when they exist) as well as functions in iOS which return true if this bit is true:
   * 0 - ACCEPTS_TIPS - `userCanRecieveTip` in iOS
   * 1 - STATIC_FEEDS
   * 2 - DARK_PARLEY - This seems to be the internal name for "Influencer Campaigns"